colinlaganier/AutonomousDrone/README.md

 Created by Colin Laganier under the supervision of Prof. Robert Shorten as part of the MEng Final Year Project.

+Progress can be followed on the regularly update logbook for additional information about the project: [https://bit.ly/3Ni6ypL](https://bit.ly/3Ni6ypL)

 ## Hardware

 <img src="./Hardware/solidwork_hardware.jpg" width="500">